digitallyinduced/ihp/Guide/session.markdown

 <div class="alert alert-danger">{errorMessage}</div>
 ```

-To display the Flash Messages in custom way, you can always access them using `viewContext |> #flashMessages` in your views.
+To display the Flash Messages in a custom way, you can always access them using `viewContext |> #flashMessages` in your views.
 This returns a list of `FlashMessage`.
 You can also take a look at the [`renderFlashMessages`](https://ihp.digitallyinduced.com/api-docs/IHP-ViewSupport.html#v:renderFlashMessages) implementation and copy the code into your view, and then make customizations.

 ## Session Cookie

-The cookie max age is set to 30 days by default.
+The cookie max-age is set to 30 days by default.
 To protect against CSRF, the SameSite Policy is set to Lax.